Oregon using Facebook to remind inactive voters to register

 - Soon-Yi Previn defends husband Woody Allen, attacks mother

-Facebook did not immediately reply to a request for comment on the Oregon initiative.
+Facebook applauded the Oregon initiative.

+“We’re glad the Oregon Secretary of State’s office is able to use Facebook to help reach inactive voters and let them know how they can cast a ballot this fall,” said Andy Stone, a Facebook spokesman.

-People in Oregon can become an inactive voter after being mailed a ballot or other election material that is returned as undeliverable; not voting or registering in 10 years; if their ballot has been challenged; or if the person is imprisoned on a felony conviction.
+Oregonians can become inactive voters after being mailed a ballot or other election material that is returned as undeliverable; not voting or registering in 10 years; if their ballot has been challenged; or if they’re imprisoned on a felony conviction.

 Under Oregon law, the right to vote is restored upon release from incarceration.